-Nikki is a member of the firm’s Immigration, Business and Real Estate practice groups.
+Nikki is the Chair of the firm’s Immigration practice group, and a member of the Business and Real Estate groups.

-Further, as the former in-house counsel to a prominent real estate brokerage, Nikki is a skilled advocate when representing individuals and companies of all sizes in real estate and business sale transactions.
+Further, as a former Realtor and in-house counsel to a prominent real estate brokerage, Nikki is a skilled advocate when representing individuals and companies of all sizes in real estate sales, business sale transactions, and contract negotiations.
+Nikki is adept at handling matters such as Realtor listing contracts, land contracts, easements, land divisions, zoning changes, and conditional use permits.

 Admitted to Practice